sparksuite/simplemde-markdown-editor/README.md

 * Typescript support

 My intention is to continue development on this project, improving it and keeping it alive.

+## Contributing

+Want to contribute to EasyMDE?
+Thank you!
+We have a [contribution guide](./CONTRIBUTING.md) just for you!

 ## License